-No Duty to Maintain Records for Customer Customer acknowledges that pursuant to the Customs Regulations, Export Administration Regulations and the Transportation Security Administration Regulations it has the duty, and is solely liable for maintaining all records required by the various regulations for specific periods of time; unless otherwise agreed to in writing, Mercury shall only keep such records that it is required to maintain by statute(s) and/or regulation(s), but not act as a recordkeeper or recordkeeping agent for Customer.
+No Duty to Maintain Records for Customer Customer acknowledges that pursuant to the Customs Regulations, Export Administration Regulations, the Transportation Security Administration Regulations and the Customs Regulations it is solely liable, to maintain all records required by the various regulations for specific periods of time; unless otherwise agreed to in writing, Mercury shall only keep such records that it is required to maintain by statute(s) and/or regulation(s), but not act as a recordkeeper or recordkeeping agent for Customer.

 Loss or Damage Claims Procedure and Time Limits

-Claims for loss, damage, or delay of a shipment must be filed in writing, within the time limits set forth herein, to Mercury Business Services, Inc., 61 Batterymarch St, Boston, MA 02110 .
+Claims for loss, damage, or delay of a shipment for which Mercury acted as a domestic or international air forwarder or indirect air carrier must be filed in writing, within the time limits set forth herein, to Mercury Business Services, Inc., 61 Batterymarch St, Boston, MA 02110.
 In the event you fail to file a written claim within the time limits set forth herein, Mercury shall have no liability for such claim and no further action may be brought against Mercury.

 Air Shipments (Domestic and International) Claims relating to domestic and international air shipments must be made:

 Ground Shipments Except for shipments that are exempt pursuant to 49 USC Secs.
-13531 and 13506(a)(8) and which shall be considered air shipments, claims relating to ground shipments, must be made within 9 months from the date of delivery of the shipment or, in the case of non-delivery, within 9 months after a reasonable time for delivery has elapsed (not to exceed 15 days beyond the estimated delivery date).
+13531 and 13506(a)(8) and which shall be considered air shipments, claims relating to ground shipments, must be made within 9 months from the date of delivery of the shipment or, in the case of non-delivery, within 9 months after the date when the shipment should have been delivered or on the date when the carriage stopped.

 Time Limits for Suits Relating to Loss or Damage Claims

-Air Shipments (Domestic and International) Suits for loss, damage or delay against Mercury relating to an air shipment (domestic or international) shall be commenced no later than two years from the date of delivery, or from the date on which the shipment ought to have been delivered, or from the date on which the carriage is stopped.
+Air Shipments (Domestic and International) Suit for loss, damage or delay against Mercury relating to an international or domestic air shipment shall be commenced no later than two (2) years from the date of delivery, or from the date on which the shipment ought to have been delivered, or from the date on which the carriage is stopped.
 Any rights to damages shall be extinguished unless suit is commenced within the time limits set forth herein.

-All claims are subject to proof of value, both for the amount claimed and the value of the entire shipment.
+All claims are subject to proof of value.
 After filing a claim or notice of intent, all documents required to support the claim must be in Mercury's possession within thirty (30) days from the date of Mercury's acknowledgment letter unless waived or extended by Mercury.
 Failure to submit all supporting documents within this time limitation will result in denial of the claim.

-Claims for overcharges, refunds or duplicate payments (collectively overcharge claims) must be made in writing within 90 days from the date of delivery of the shipment that is the subject of the claim, otherwise such claims shall be deemed waived by you.
-All overcharge claims, along with any and all supporting documentation, shall be filed in writing to: Mercury Business Services, Inc. Accounts Receivable Manager, 61 Batterymarch St, Boston, MA 02110 .
+- Claims for overcharges, refunds or duplicate payments (collectively overcharge claims) must be made in writing within ninety (90) days from the date of delivery of the shipment that is the subject of the claim, otherwise such claims shall be deemed waived by you.
+All overcharge claims, along with any and all supporting documentation, shall be filed in writing to: Mercury Business Services, Inc. Accounts Receivable Manager, 61 Batterymarch St., Boston, MA 02110.

 No Right to Offset